 AGREEMENT FOR SALE OF SCRAP

-This Agreement for Sale of Scrap (“Agreement”) is entered into on 1ST day of September 2018 at Decathlon Hennur Road by and:
+This Agreement for Sale of Scrap (“Agreement”) is entered into on the [●] of [●], 2018 at [●] by and:

 BETWEEN

 Decathlon Sports India Pvt.
-Ltd., a company incorporated under the Companies Act, 1956. having its registered office at Survey No - 78 / 10 A2, Chikkajala Village, Bellary Road, Bangalore 562157, represented by Anirudh Sridhar, (hereinafter referred to as “the Seller”, which expression shall, unless it be repugnant to the meaning or context thereof, be deemed to include its successors in interest and assigns) of the ONE PART
+Ltd., a company incorporated under the Companies Act, 1956 having its registered office at Survey No - 78 / 10 A2, Chikkajala Village, Bellary Road, Bangalore - 562157, represented by Anirudh Sridhar, (hereinafter referred to as the “Seller”, which expression shall, unless it be repugnant to the meaning or context thereof, be deemed to include its successors in interest and assigns) of the ONE PART;

 AND

-Eco Wise Trading Private Limited, a company incorporated under the Companies Act, 1956 having its registered office at C92,Defence Colony, New Delhi-11002, represented by Naina Gupta (hereinafter referred to as “Buyer” which expression shall, unless it be repugnant to the meaning or context thereof, be deemed to include its successors in interest and permitted assigns) of the OTHER PART
+Ecowise Trading Private Limited, a company incorporated under the Companies Act, 1956 having its registered office at C-92,Defence Colony, New Delhi-11002, represented by Naina Gupta (hereinafter referred to as “Buyer” which expression shall, unless it be repugnant to the meaning or context thereof, be deemed to include its successors in interest and permitted assigns) of the OTHER PART.

 The Seller and the Buyer may be referred to individually as a “Party” and together as the “Parties”, as the context may so require.